 Formation of a proposal: Based on the discussion a formal decision proposal on the issue is presented to the group by the presenter and the Chair or Vice-Chair.

 Call for consensus: The facilitator of the decision-making body calls for consensus on the proposal.
-Each member of the group usually must actively state their agreement with the proposal.
+Each member of the group is asked to clearly state their intention to agree, disagree or modify the proposal.

 Identification and addressing of concerns: If consensus is not achieved, each dissenter presents his or her concerns on the proposal, potentially starting another round of discussion to address or clarify the concern.
-The dissenting party/parties will supply an alternative proposal or a process for generating one, so any unique or shared concerns with proceeding with the agreement can be addressed.
-To allow time for resolution of the concern, a consensus decision will be sought at the next meeting of the GIT or Workgroup.
+The dissenting party/parties will supply an alternative proposal or a process for generating one, so any unique or shared concerns with proceeding with consensus can be addressed.
+To allow time for resolution of the concern, a consensus decision will be sought at the next meeting of the PSC, MB, GIT or Workgroup.

 Modification of the proposal: The proposal is amended in an attempt to address the concerns of the decision makers.
 The process then returns to the call for consensus.
 If consensus again cannot be reached, the decision passes to a supermajority vote.

+Define supermajority.

 Goals, Outcomes and Management Strategies:

-Goals: The Goals articulate the desired high-level aspects of thenew Agreement.
+Goals: The Goals articulate the desired high-level aspects of the CBP Partners’ Vision in the new Agreement.
 The EC makes the decision to approve revised or added goals to the 2014 Agreement.
-Any changes or additions to goals are approved by the EC.
+As new opportunities are identified, changes or additions to the Goals will be approved by the EC.
 Proposed changes to Goals or the addition of new Goals are open for public input before being finalized.
 Final changes or additions are publicly posted to the Bay Program website.

 Outcomes: The Outcomes related to each Goal are the specific, time-bound, measurable targets that directly contribute to achievement of the Goals.
 Changes or additions to Outcomes are approved by the PSC, although significant changes or additions will be raised to the EC for approval.
 Proposed changes to Outcomes or the addition of new Outcomes are open for public input before being finalized.
 Final changes or additions are publicly posted to the Bay Program website.